A polyptych of multi-centered deformation spaces

-\abs We study deformation spaces using multi-centered dilatations.
-Interpolating Fulton simple deformation space and Rost asymmetric double deformation space, we introduce (asymmetric) deformation spaces attached to chains of immersions of arbitrary lengths.
-One of the main results of this paper is the so-called panelization isomorphism, producing several isomorphisms between the deformation space of length $n$ and deformation spaces of smaller lengths.
-Combining these isomorphisms, we get a polyptych $\mathscr{P}(n)$ of deformation spaces.
-Having these panelization isomorphisms allows to compute the strata --certains restrictions of special interests-- of deformation spaces.
+\abs Extending Verdier's deformation space to the normal cone of a closed subscheme and Rost's double deformation space of a pair of nested closed subschemes, we introduce a notion of deformation spaces attached to chains of immersions of arbitrary lengths $n$.
+One main result, which builds on the formalism of multi-centered dilatations of schemes, is the existence of so-called panelization isomorphisms, which produce under suitable regularity conditions several canonical isomorphisms between a given deformation space of length $n$ and some deformation spaces of smaller lengths.
+Having these panelization isomorphisms also allows to give geometric descriptions of the strata --certain restrictions of special interest-- of deformation spaces.

-\ackn This project has received funding from the ISF (A.M. grant 1577/23).
-We thank Sylvain Brochard, Frédéric Déglise, Shai Evra and Niels Feld for comments, discussions, interest and support. \xackn
+\ackn We warmly thank Frédéric Déglise for his inspirational support, which greatly motivated us throughout this work.
+This project has received funding from the ISF A.M. grant 1577/23 and support from the ANR Grant ``HQ-Diag'' ANR-21-CE40-0015.
+We are grateful to Sylvain Brochard and Niels Feld for several discussions and comments. \xackn